imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 could perform a soul transplant, I'm not sure I would want to be soul donor, because I identify more with my memories and my sensations.
-If the soul that swapped in and out would have no memory of swapping in or out, then it seems inconsiquential which soul is inhabiting my body and brain.
+If the soul that swapped in and out would have no memory of swapping in or out, then it seems inconsequential which soul is inhabiting my body and brain.
 If my soul got to live on in the _other_ memory system, that hardly seems to count as "me", and my cold fusion formula is gone, to boot (it was bound to my